 This represents the powerful story behind Kokoa Sun Care…

 A product made in Hawaii with Hawaiian ingredients by two Hawaiian transplants who were brought together by the will of the ocean and their mutual love and respect of the sea, the island and their inhabitants.

-Kokoa Sun Care is created and manufactured right in the islands including seven local superfood ingredients (Konared® Hawaiian Coffee Fruit Extract, Macadamia Nut Oil, Kukui Nut Oil, Noni Fruit Juice, Plumeria Extract, Noni Honey, Spirulina) to benefit the skin and support local agriculture to boot.
+Kokoa Sun Care is created and manufactured right on the islands.
+It includes seven local superfood ingredients (Konared® Hawaiian Coffee Fruit Extract, Macadamia Nut Oil, Kukui Nut Oil, Noni Fruit Juice, Plumeria Extract, Noni Honey, Spirulina) to benefit the skin and support local agriculture to boot.

-Here’s another truly Hawaiian product with an equally Hawaiian name, kuleana, directly translated to mean ‘right’.
-Ultimately it’s a unique Hawaiian quality to mean ‘to take responsibility for self and community’.
+Here’s another genuinely Hawaiian product with an equally Hawaiian name, kuleana, directly translated to mean ‘right’.
+Ultimately it’s a unique Hawaiian quality that means ‘to take responsibility for self and community’.

 Mama Kuleana takes that responsibility seriously when it comes to protecting our skin and the environment as a whole.

 With ingredients like organic shea butter, organic coconut oil, beeswax, organic almond oil, zinc powder, Vitamin E oil, and essential oils, Mama Kuleana includes no preservatives, toxins, fillers or additives, and even comes in a biodegradable container.

 The company has thought about it all, and users are raving about their products too:

 “Mama Kuleana is great for the environment and effective!
 Working on the beach everyday, one container lasted me over a month!
 Love the biodegradable container, too!
 The rash guard long sleeve is awesome!
 Can wear it even on hot sunny days!
 Appreciate the great product!”